When is Killing Eve season 3 on TV? Who's in the cast?

 Which cast members are returning for Killing Eve series three?

-Jodie Comer is very likely to reprise her role as Villanelle, and if Eve isn’t really dead then Sandra Oh is expected to return, too.
+Jodie Comer will reprise her role as Villanelle, and Sandra Oh will be back as Eve Polastri.
+Also confirmed to return are Fiona Shaw (as Carolyn Martens), Kim Bodnia (as Konstantin), Owen McDonnell as a (now very traumatised) Niko Polastri, and Sean Delaney as Kenny Stowton.

-Fiona Shaw is also likely to be back as Carolyn Martens, as well as Kim Bodnia as Konstantin, Owen McDonnell as a (now very traumatised) Niko Polastri, Sean Delaney as Kenny Stowton and Nina Sosanya as Jess.
+But there are also some exciting new additions to the cast!
+Dame Harriet Walter is joining Killing Eve, as are Danny Sapini, Gemma Whelan, Camille Cottin, Steve Pemberton, Raj Bajaj, Turlough Convery, Pedja Bjelac and Evgenia Dodina.

-Whether Edward Bluemel will be back as Hugo depends on whether his character survives his stomach wound.
+No word yet on whether Edward Bluemel will be back as Hugo; so did he not survive his stomach wound?

 “Sorry baby, xoxo.”